 At time of writing, Ronin Brand is selling the white version of this gi for $140US (plus free shipping!) and that is a steal considering other brands with similar styling are selling for nearly $200.

-Now let’s look at what our guest reviewer Jorge thinks about the Ronin Brand Samurai gi.
+Now let's look at what our guest reviewer Jorge thinks about the Ronin Samurai gi.

-The more you wash it the better it looks, almost like your favorite pair of faded blue jeans.
+The more you wash it the better it looks, almost like your favourite pair of faded blue jeans.
 A really salty look!!
 The fit is also spot-on with very little shrinkage.
-I really like this gi and if I were to judge it on style and the feel alone (not to mention price $139.00) it would easily be my favorite.
+I really like this gi and if I were to judge it on style and the feel alone (not to mention price $139.00) it would easily be my favourite.

 Sadly though, after a few washes some defects in the material were revealed.
 Overall the Samurai kimono is good but could be better.